osborne2020/my-first-website/README.md

 ## Author name
 Am osbone ogega, a student at moringa school, slot mpft32 learning for software development course.
 ### link
-This is my active link:.
+This is my active link:https://github.com/osborne2020/my-first-website.git.
 ### Licenses
 All rights are preserved under this file.